 There are Too Many Trekkers Up There

 Base Camp itself was a mosh pit of people scrabbling for photos.
 You’ll notice that our photos were taken a little away from the main pile of ice and prayer flags that mark the spot.
-Again, the tour groups were being unpleasant, aggressive and entitled.
-A lot of them seem to think they’re something special.
+Again, some of the tour groups were being unpleasant, aggressive and entitled.

 Whole towns were booked out with not a bed to be found and lodges and guides wielded their power by tapping into wallets.
 Avoid the lodges the tour groups are using wherever possible.

 I wouldn’t trek in October again, we’ve had much better experiences trekking in February and March and actually missed the snow.
 We had no snow on the trails at all and temperatures hardly got below zero, but we did have stunning blue skies and mostly clear days.
 That is what brings the trekkers in October.

 For the record, contrary to the information in a recent Facebook meme, THERE IS NO LITTER UP THERE AT ALL.
 These stupid, sensationalist memes that people spread with no knowledge of facts are deeply annoying.
 I saw one woman drop one sweet wrapper in 3 weeks.
 There are actually frequent bins and recycling bins, never full or overflowing.

 Prices are High, It’s Expensive, There are Scams